SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 <!--endintro-->

-`youtube: X_c7gLfJz_Q`

 ## The Solution - A Data Lake

 A data lake serves as a single source of truth for all company data, helping to solve the above problems.
-It enables:

-1. **Data Consolidation:** It breaks down silos by storing all data, structured and unstructured, in one place.
-2. **Efficiency:** It simplifies data integration and analysis, freeing up resources for more strategic tasks.
-3. **Cost Savings:** It eliminates the need for managing multiple data systems, reducing overheads.
-4. **Improved Decision Making:** It provides a holistic, consistent view of data, leading to better, data-driven decisions.

 ## The Power of Microsoft Fabric

+`youtube: X_c7gLfJz_Q`

 The newly announced Microsoft Fabric can supercharge your data lake: